alvarocastillx/TimeKeeper/README.md

 # ⏳ Timekeeper

-A **lightweight version control system** designed to help you track your project files.
-Think of it as a mini-Git: simple, visual, and educational — perfect for understanding the core of version control.
+A **lightweight version control system**  that tracks your project through stages and commits.
+Designed to provide clear checkpoints during development and snapshots of stable versions, making it easy to manage and revert your work.

 ---